datanav/docs/pump-execution.rst

 runs.
 The first will have the id "pump-started" and the last either "pump-ended" *or* "pump-completed".
 In between these entities, there may be entities recording read errors and/or write errors.
+Other informational entities such as "pump-enabled"/"pump-disabled" or "pipe-offset-set" may also be present.

 Depending on the pump settings, the write errors can then be retried one or more times during the next runs.

 The pump-started entity